shoppaclara/LiftUp/LiftUp_Installation_Guide.md

 If a required file is missing, the application will fail to start.
 Create a new folder on your computer (e.g., LiftUp), and place all required files directly inside the folders.
 Do not place the files in subfolders.

+# Futher guidence in running the application can be found in "Run_LiftUp.pdf"

+# In depth design process is found in "design.pdf"